 For the current year, fill in the appropriate parts of Form T2038(IND), Investment Tax Credit (Individuals) and enter the amount of your credit on line 412 of Schedule 1 of your income tax return.

 You can carry back the credit you earn for up to three years and use it to reduce your federal tax.
 To do this, complete Part E of form T2038(IND).

 You can carry forward credits earned in tax years that end after 1997 for up to 20 years.
 To do this, submit form T2038(IND) with your tax return.

 You may be able to claim a refund of your unused ITCs.
 For more information, see Line 454 - Refund of investment tax credit.

 You must send your form T2038(IND) no later than 12 months after your income tax return's due date, for the tax year in which the expenditure arises.

-Also, you can ask for an adjustment electronically.
-To do this, use My Account.
+You can also ask for an adjustment electronically by using My Account.

 - General income tax and benefit package